 Copy of birth certificate.

-Baptisms are held on the first Sunday of each month at 3:00 pm.
+Baptisms are held on the fourth Saturday of each month at 10:00am.

 You also have the option to celebrate the sacrament at a Mass.